- Name: Eben “El Rayo” Vargas, Jr.

 - Personal: I own 14 dogs most are French Mastiffs and a few Pocket Pits.
 I’m into classic cars and like 1964 model Cadillacs, Lincoln Continentals, Mustangs, & ’69 & ’71 Camaros.
 I like country music and listen to Brad Paisley, Blake Shelton, and the Zac Brown Band.
 If I have time I might play video games…Madden or Black Ops.

 His temper is quick.
-His scowl is permanent.
-Frustration torments and triggers Eben El Rayo Vargas, Jr. who waits to unleash anger on opponents in the boxing ring.
+The scowl is permanent.
+Don’t let his quiet demeanor fool you.
+Eben El Rayo Vargas, Jr. is triggered by anger he unleashes on opponents in the boxing ring.

 Yes, he’s got the punishing straight left hand and powerful left hook.
 And Vargas has a ring prowess that belies his years.
 His ability to control the canvas as the aggressor in every fight is hypnotizing.
 His movements are smooth and you wonder where this natural found his quick footwork and ability to move past the punches of opponents at such a young age.